 AI Manifesto

-Others have suggested and made “/ai manifesto” pages on their websites, so this is mine.
+Others have suggested and made an “/ai manifesto” page on their websites, so this is my attempt.
 It reflects my current thoughts and perspective.

 First, I think it is worthwhile to delineate what is meant by ‘AI’, since this is an ‘AI manifesto’.
-I find it to be an overused and unhelpful term.
-‘AI’ and ‘LLM’ are conflated to an extent that makes AI meaningless.
+I find the term ‘AI’ to be an overused and unhelpful term.
+‘AI’ and ‘LLM’ are conflated to an extent that makes AI fairly meaningless as a term for differentiation.
 If by ‘AI’, one means machine learning (beyond LLMs), then I would generally say that ‘AI’ has some utility.
-I think various applications (chemical structures, protein structures, etc.) show some promise for exploratory purposes, but I think there are large gaps.
+I think various applications (chemical structures, protein structures, etc.) show promise for exploratory purposes, but I think there are large gaps remaining.
 Pursuing those avenues of research is worthwhile.
-In my own work, use of machine learning appears to have some utility for nuisance function estimation, but I am a bit more skeptical of how useful it will prove to be than many of my peers.
+In my own work, use of machine learning appears to have some utility for nuisance function estimation (e.g., propensity scores for inverse probability weighting), but I am a bit more skeptical of how useful it will prove to be than many of my peers.
+I also think when machine learning is used, many of the challenges (convergence rates and random seed dependence) are not properly addressed (partly because they make application of these methods more difficult).
 The remainder of this page focuses on LLMs.

 Large Language Models

-My view is that LLMs have some uses, but these are far narrower than what is advertised by businesses financially invested in their widespread integration.
-I have a general interest in how statistical model operate in different tasks (unsurprisingly I hope).
+My view is that LLMs have some uses, but these are far narrower than what is advertised by businesses financially invested in their uptake.
+I have a general interest in how statistical model operate in different tasks (hopefully unsurprising given you made it to this page on my website).
 I have previous made simple character-based text generators, with code publicly available here.
 When building your own text generator, their fragility becomes quite apparent (when messing with the training set of the model I built, it sometimes would just repeat a single sentence due to where the optimizer landed).
-Ultimately, these are probabilistic models giving a highly likely word following a sequence of prior words (which I think is differently from how thinking works).
+Ultimately, these are probabilistic models giving a highly likely word following a sequence of prior words (which I view as differently from how thinking in humans works).
 The ability of current LLMs to recreate text are impressive, but I think it speaks more to the regularity in language (which would seem to be necessary feature to enable complex communication) than any particular ‘ghost’ inside the statistical machine.
 If anything, I think the propensity for people to interact with them as if they are cognizing beings reveals a special place language holds in the human mind.

-- Rephrasing sentences I have written (I often hate the phrasing provided, but it can lead me to something I like).
+- Rephrasing sentences I have written (I often hate the phrasing suggested, but it can lead me to something I like).

 - Rubber ducking code (again the solution is often not directly provided, but the back-and-forth is helpful.
 The “conversing” aspect helps speed this up for me)

-- Synonyms for fields of study (think thesaurus but for concepts instead of words)
+- Synonyms for fields of study (think thesaurus but for concepts instead of words).
+Think word2vec

 - Language translation (this is not active on my part, but it underlies some online text translation services)